nikhil1998us/Hubbard_Operator_Algebra/README.md

 * Example 6 shows a function which can be used to do a summation over sigma.

 * Example 7 is perhaps the most important.
 This might be all you need to use.
 Given a number of operators this program extensively calculates all possible commutators between any two terms.
 This process can be similarly extended to calculate even higher order terms.
+Code is also written to write these expressions to a txt file.
+This was manually interpreted using TexStudio to get the compiled expressions of the results.